 In 2005, we became one of the first aboriginal organizations to take direct responsibility for research on our people.
 We now make sure that all of the research done in our First Nations communities actually meets their needs!

 In August 2014 the First Nations Health Authority completed their negotiations and fully opened their doors in September.
 With funding from the new Health Authority, CSFS was able to expand our Primary Care Services to include four physicians and support staff to offer physician services in our Member Nations.

 In 2015 CSFS celebrated our 25-year anniversary of providing holistic health, research, legal, and family services.
 To celebrate we held a weeklong holistic wellness conference, AGA and art gala.
-As part of the festivities, we developed a commemorative booklet outlining the work we have completed over the years.
-To learn more about the history of Carrier Sekani Family Services, and see some great historical photos, download our booklet below!
+As part of the festivities, we developed a commemorative booklet outlining the work we have completed over the years which can be dowloaded from the bottom of this page!

 Last modified: Thursday 10-Dec-20 14:40:24 PST